 In Matter of Henderson, 78 N.E.3d 1092 (Ind.
-2017), Respondent was the elected prosecutor for Floyd County.
-David Camm was a former police officer charged with murdering his wife and their two minor children.
-Respondent entered into an agreement with a literary agent, with the intent to write and publish a book about the Camm case.
-Respondent continued to represent the State in post-trial proceedings in the trial court and assisted the Attorney General during appellate proceedings.
-Respondent entered a publication agreement with a publisher.
+2017), Respondent was the elected prosecutor in Floyd County and was tasked with prosecuting a former police officer charged with murdering his wife and two minor children.
+The officer was convicted twice, but when he appealed, both convictions were reversed.
+In a third trial, the officer was acquitted.
+The Respondent was the prosecutor in the officer's second trial and attempted to continue representing the State as they began preparations for the officer's third trial until he was removed from the case as a result of a conflict of interest.

+Within days of the jury returning a guilty verdict in the officer's second trial, Respondent entered into an agreement with a literary agent, with the intent to write and publish a book about the Camm case.
 After the Court issued a decision reversing Camm's convictions and remanding for a third trial, Respondent wrote to the literary agent, expressing his belief that "this is now a bigger story" and asking the literary agent to seek a "pushed back time frame" for publication and "to push for something more out of the contract."
-The Court found there was conflict between Respondent's duties to the State and his own personal interests and the impact that conflict had upon the criminal proceedings against Camm and imposed a sanction of a public reprimand.
+Respondent violated Professional Conduct Rules 1.7(a)(2), 1.8(d), and 8.4(d) and received a public reprimand.

-In Matter of Steven M. Kirsh, 83 N.E 3d 699 (Ind.
-2017), respondent was retained to represent clients who were seeking to adopt.
-The "Birth Mother" decided to select another set of adoptive parents after the respondent provided her with profiles of other candidates seeking to adopt.
-Respondent acted without consulting with his clients and attempted to have the clients sign a release form, which would bar clients from seeking an action against respondent with the Disciplinary Commission.
+In Matter of Kirsh, 83 N.E.3d 699 (Ind.
+2017), Respondent was retained to represent clients who were seeking to adopt children.
+The "Birth Mother" decided to select another set of adoptive parents after the Respondent provided her with profiles of other candidates seeking to adopt.
+Respondent acted without consulting with his clients and attempted to have the clients sign a release form, which would bar clients from seeking an action against Respondent with the Disciplinary Commission.
 Respondent violated Indiana Professional Conduct Rules 1.7(a), 1.8(b), 8.4(d) and was disciplined with a public reprimand.